 Do you really want to be a part of this spoilt and cruel trade?
-Do you want to have this only poisonous primate in the world at home and expose yourself to the risk of venomous bite?
-Do you want to break laws on animal protection and torture these animals due to lack of knowledge of their biology and needs?
+Do you want to have this only poisonous primate in the world at home and expose yourself to the risk of the venomous bite?
+Do you want to break laws on animal protection and torture these animals due to the lack of knowledge of their biology and needs?

 Do you know?

 Do you know that slow lorises in those videos raise their forelimbs as they are full of fear, they squint due to the unpleasant fluorescent light, and holding the small umbrella is just their natural grasp reflex?
 Do you know that entire families of wild slow lorises are often hunted and illegally sold in the streets and on animal markets?
 Do you know that slow lorises mark their territory and it really stinks?
 Do you also know that according to the IUCN Red List both the Javan and Bangka slow lorises have been already listed as “critically endangered species” and therefore there is an extremely high risk of their extinction in the wild?
 Also, other species of slow lorises are among “endangered species” and there is a high risk of them becoming extinct in the wild, too.
 The main threat to them is the illegal trade in animals.

 “I Am Not Your Toy!” is a campaign responding to the modern threat to slow lorises that has appeared with the expansion of their videos on YouTube and elsewhere on the internet.
 In fact, it is only a human amusement of cruelty on animals.
 In recent years, these videos have increased the interest in slow lorises which supports illegal trade in these animals and causes their gradual disappearance from the wild.

 - Please do not “Like” these videos on YouTube, give them “thumb down” instead!
 Report videos as cruel to the website owner.